 Be aware of what your opponents can do.
 If you’re not aware of what a Subtlety Rogue can do then he’ll catch you by surprise and you’ll be way down in HP, silenced, stunned, and mostly locked up.
 If you are aware then you can plan your counters.

 Unlike practice and trial and error, a good mage works with the expertise of past players to provide a complete outlook on the various methods you will use to effectively defeat any opponent in the game, even those such as the Warlock who are seemingly built to kill Mages.

 Above all, practice.
 Blast the target dummies in your downtime so that you have a handle on your routines.
 Include you interrupts, CC, escapes, and any other useful abilities you have.
 The more 2nd nature your spell-casting and escaping, the better off you’ll be.

 Stats for Mages

-While you’re leveling you won’t have to worry so much about the secondary stats (Hit, Crit, etc.) Just grab gear with Int and no Spirit and you’re good.
-At 90 you can start thinking more about those stats and gems and enchants and so on.
-(And check this out to get to 90 fast.)
+While you’re leveling you won’t have to worry so much about the secondary stats (Hit, Crit, etc.) Just grab gear with Int and Stam and maybe +damage and you’re good.
+At 100 you can start thinking more about those stats and gems and enchants and so on.
+(And check this out to get to 100 fast.)